MosheWorld/Design-Patterns/README.md

 # Design-Patterns
-All Design Patterns code and explanation are here, explanation will be inside each folder of specific Design Pattern and the code will be written in C# at environment Visual Studio Code.
+All Design Pattern code and explanations are here.
+Each folder contains the explanation and C# code written for Visual Studio Code.

-Trying to make the code simple as I can with good explanation, read inside the folder the explanation of the design pattern, clone the design pattern to your environment and run it to see the results and understand it even deeply.
+I aim to keep the code simple and well-explained.
+Read the explanation inside each folder, clone the pattern to your environment, and run it to explore and understand it better.

 # Adapter

-In computer programming, the adapter pattern (often referred to as the wrapper pattern or simply a wrapper) is a design pattern that translates one interface for a class into a compatible interface.
-An adapter allows classes to work together that normally could not because of incompatible interfaces, by providing its interface to clients while using the original interface.
-The adapter translates calls to its interface into calls to the original interface, and the amount of code necessary to do this is typically small.
-The adapter is also responsible for transforming data into appropriate forms.
- For instance, if multiple boolean values are stored as a single integer but your consumer requires a 'true'/'false', the adapter would be responsible for extracting the appropriate values from the integer value.

-It allows two unrelated interfaces to work together through the different objects, possibly playing same role.
-It modifies original interface.
+### Definition
+The **Adapter Pattern** (also known as the *Wrapper Pattern*) allows two incompatible interfaces to work together by acting as a bridge.
+It translates one interface into another that the client expects, enabling seamless interaction between otherwise incompatible components.

+### Key Features
+- Converts the interface of one class into another expected by the client.
+- Facilitates compatibility without modifying existing code.
+- Used to adapt legacy code or integrate third-party libraries.

 # Bridge

-At first sight, the Bridge pattern looks a lot like the Adapter pattern in that a class is used to convert one kind of interface to another.
-However, the intent of the Adapter pattern is to make one or more classes' interfaces look the same as that of a particular class.
-The Bridge pattern is designed to separate a class's interface from its implementation so you can vary or replace the implementation without changing the client code.

-Bridge pattern:

-It is a structural pattern
+### Definition
+The **Bridge** is a structural design pattern that separates an abstraction from its implementation, allowing them to vary independently.
+It achieves this by using composition to decouple abstraction and implementation instead of relying on inheritance.

+### Key Features
-Abstraction and implementation are not bound at compile time Abstraction and implementation - both can vary without impact in client Uses composition over inheritance.
+- Abstraction and implementation are not tightly coupled at compile time.
-Use the Bridge pattern when:

-You want run-time binding of the implementation,
-You have a proliferation of classes resulting from a coupled interface and numerous implementations, You want to share an implementation among multiple objects, You need to map orthogonal class hierarchies.
+- Both abstraction and implementation can evolve independently without impacting clients.
+- Promotes flexibility by favoring composition over inheritance.

+### When to Use
+- When you need runtime binding of an implementation.
+- To reduce class proliferation caused by combining multiple interfaces and implementations.
+- To share a single implementation across multiple abstractions.
+- To handle orthogonal (independent) class hierarchies effectively.

 Before Bridge Pattern: